Andr0id88/git-randomizer/README.md

 Because git history is for humans (and occasionally raccoons).
 A touch of humor:

-    breaks the monotony of “Refactor util” commits,
+* Breaks the monotony of “Refactor util” commits,

-    sparks joy in code review,
+* Sparks joy in code review,

-    reminds you that programming is supposed to be fun.
+* And most important, reminds you that programming is supposed to be fun.

 If your corporate guidelines demand “conventional commits,” run gitr on a personal fork, chuckle, then cherry-pick a sensible message upstream.
 Everybody wins.